idvorkin/techdiary/README.md

 * Wireless Air Play - ~ 500$.
 OMG - having CarPlay (especially on iOS 13) without plugging in yoru phone - wow!
 * Back up Camera ~ 30$.
 OMG - Hard to believe I went years without one.

+### Calf Health Tech

+When I crossed 40 I went from easily running 4 miles hard and 20 mile bike rides to have my calfs lock up after 20 minutes of biking.
+I've tried various calf things here's my current list:

+* [Calf rocker](https://www.amazon.com/dp/B001HTFZZ8/ref=emc_b_5_t) I have the single and double, best, simple stretch
+* [Neoprene Calf Sleeves](https://www.amazon.com/Support-Brace-Adjustable-Splint-Compression/dp/B074734XJY/) I've tried socks but they are a pain to get on, and not adjustable.
+These things wrap on, keep you warm, and are wonderful.
+Highly recommend.